prisca-sp/sc1015/README.md

 # 6. Machine Learning Models
 3 models, mainly Logistic Regression and Clustering.

+The first Logistic Regression model mainly involves the variables Playing, Ratings and Interested.
+The variables are used to separate each game into one of the 3 categories - High, Moderate and Low.

 # 7. Data Driven Insights

 # 8. Conclusion